 Urbanisation and land clearing have significantly reduced natural bushland areas in Strathfield.
 The remaining bushland areas are fragmented thereby reducing the viability of habitat to support populations of native fauna.
 The main greenspace types in Strathfield LGA are confined largely to urban parks and reserves which include bush remnants, revegetated parkland, open parkland, urban neighbourhood parks and wetlands.
 Cox’s Creek Bushland Reserve contains the threatened ecological community of Cooks River/Castlereagh Ironbark Forest, which formerly existed across most of the non-tidal areas prior to clearing for rural and urban development.
 Revegetated parkland sites consist of mostly native tree, shrub and ground cover species planted in blocks or strips along the upper Cooks River and at Mason Park.
 Open parkland sites are dominated by open grassed and paved surfaces with some areas of indigenous and exotic vegetation.
 These are located within residential and industrial areas of the Strathfield LGA.
 A remnant wetland complex of she-oaks, mangroves and saltmarsh fringe the mudflats, debris islands, and shallow open water at the Mason Park Wetlands.

-Strathfield LGA is primarily residential with 33.4% of total land area occupied by residential property.
-Residential property ranges from free standing homes and retirement living to medium to high density units and townhouses, over 42% of dwellings in Strathfield is units and 8% villa or townhouse.
+Strathfield LGA is primarily residential with over 33% of total land area occupied by residential property.
+Residential property ranges from free standing homes and retirement living to medium to high density units and townhouses.
 There is a wide variety of housing styles ranging from Victorian and Federation period homes to newer architectural styles.

 Strathfield LGA is known for its major transport systems.
 Trains and buses (public/private) service Strathfield LGA including Strathfield, Homebush and Flemington Rail stations.
 Strathfield is one of the largest stations in Sydney and is part of a network which features metro, regional, freight, country and state rail connections.
 Strathfield is also serviced by public and private transport systems including buses and taxis.
 Public transport is provided by and/or regulated by State Government.